Facundo-Barbera/Scraping-Library/README.md

 ## Contributing

-Pull requests are welcome,
-although I prefer to keep this project as a personal project and would rather receive issues and suggestions.
+Contributions in the form of pull requests are welcome, although this project is primarily a personal endeavor.
+As such, I would prefer to receive feedback, issues or suggestions.
+Your input is valuable to me and will help improve this project.
+Thank you for your understanding.

 ## Socials and extras